CompositionalIT/talk-kandddinsky/slides/index.md

 ## Learning a new language can be hard

 * English has little / no notion of gender
-* Virtually no notion of several cases
+* Little notion of common cases e.g. accusative, dativ etc.
 * Other languages take these cases for granted

 ---